-Stone countertops not just add a value to kitchens, baths, they are an excellent decision for durability.
-Regardless of whether you pick concrete, granite, limestone, marble, quartz, or soapstone, it is important to figure out how to care for each sort of stone countertop to avoid damaging.
+Stone countertops not just add value to kitchens, baths, they are an excellent decision for durability.
+Regardless of whether you pick concrete, granite, limestone, marble, quartz, or soapstone, it is important to figure out how to care for each sort of stone countertop to avoid damage.

 - Always protect counters from hot pots, pans, and dishes of food.
 Extreme heat can cause a thermal shock, which may crack stone countertops.
 Use trivets that allow airflow under the hot item, particularly slow cookers that expose counter surfaces to heat for several hours.

 - Never stand or sit on stone countertops as it may cause breaks if subjected to being overweight.

 - Pay attention on spills and wipe them up quickly.
 Most stone is sensitive to acidic foods like wine, citrus juices, etc.

 - Avoid chopping or slicing directly on the stone counter to prevent scratches.
 Always use a cutting board.